Pentagram maps and refactorization in Poisson-Lie groups: Introduction and outline of main results

-which means that the corresponding point in $\RP^2$ is the intersection of the diagonals $(v_i, v_{i+2})$ and $(v_{i+1}, v_{i+3})$, as desired. \end{proof} \begin{corollary} The pentagram map, written in terms of difference operators, is a refactorization relation. \end{corollary} \begin{proof} Rewrite { \eqref{mainRelation}} as
+which means that the corresponding point in $\RP^2$ is the intersection of consecutive shortest diagonals~$\langle v_i, v_{i+2}\rangle$ and $\langle v_{i+1}, v_{i+3}\rangle$, as desired. \end{proof} \begin{corollary} The pentagram map, written in terms of difference operators, is a refactorization relation. \end{corollary} \begin{proof} Relation { \eqref{mainRelation}} can be rewritten as

-where the inverses are taken in any group containing the semigroup of $n$-periodic difference operators.
-For instance, as such a group one may take rational loops in $\GL_n$.
-Introduce a new variable $\mathcal L:= {\D}_-^{-1}{\D}_+$.
-Then~\eqref{refactRelation} means that the dynamics of $\mathcal L$ under the pentagram map is given by
+where the inverses of difference operators are understood as \textit{pseudo-difference operators}.
+To see that this formula defines a refactorization mapping, consider the operator $\Lax:= {\D}_-^{-1}{\D}_+$.
+Then~\eqref{refactRelation} means that the dynamics of $\Lax$ under the pentagram map is given by $\Lax \mapsto \tilde{ \Lax} $, where $ \tilde{ \Lax} := \D_+ \D_-^{-1}. $ Therefore, the pentagram map in terms of $\Lax$ is a refactorization map